 - Track employee training dates after completion to ensure compliance.

-- Determine how your organization will distribute information regarding the illegality of sexual harassment and new training program.
+- Determine how your organization will distribute information regarding the illegality of sexual harassment and the new training program.

 - Develop a standard operating procedure for reacting to potential complaints.